 Keep any leftover steak in a sealed container in the fridge for up to 4 days.

-You can also freeze these cooked steaks.
-Let them cool completely, and then wrap them in freezer paper and place them into a storage bag.
+Let the steaks cool completely, then wrap them in freezer paper and place them into a storage bag.
 They can be frozen for up to 2 months.
 Thaw in the fridge overnight.

 Read my post on reheating steaks for all the best methods, tips, and tricks.